ludoscity/ludOScity/FindMyBikes/Privacy_policy.md

 - The **id and truncated name** (as provided by citybik.es API) of the closest station that **COULD** provide you service
 - The **walking time** from your current location (**never** shared by #findmybikes) to the closest station that **COULD** provide you service
-  If relevant, #findmybikes also additionaly outputs :
+<br>If relevant, #findmybikes also additionaly outputs :
 - A **collection of station id** (as provided by citybik.es API) for each station that were closer than the selected one but **COULD NOT** provide you service either

 ### This public open data is published immediatly on the Twitter platform